Capstone experience

 - Internships can take on many forms and occur in many different types of organizations including nonprofit, for-profit, hospitals, government agencies, etc.

-- Use this opportunity to develop or enhance skills and explore different areas in the field of public health.
+- Internships provide students an opportunity to develop or enhance skills and explore different areas in the field of public health.

 Research

-- Conduct literature searches, create annotated bibliographies, write a summary of findings.
+- Conducting literature searches, creating annotated bibliographies, writing a summary of findings

-- Assist with recruitment of study participants, gathering research data, data input, data cleaning and conducting quality assurance procedures.
+- Assisting with recruitment of study participants, gathering research data, data input, data cleaning and conducting quality assurance procedures

 After completing a capstone internship, students should be able to: